mohamedsaleh1984/duplicate-files-finder/README.md

     - Parse output file
     - Construct search duplicate file structure
     - All files should be in MD format not text format for better parsing.
+    - Need to add gitmodule to keep things up to date with maddy (MD Parser lib)
+    - Use MD tables to mark desired files to delelete instead of text files.

 # Notes